4 Animals That Mourn Their Dead

-The jays were indifferent to the wood.
-They gathered together and issued alarm calls on seeing the mounted horned owls, apparently because they thought they were predators.
-They sometimes mobbed the stuffed jay, a behavior displayed when seeing a competitor or a sick bird.
+The jays were indifferent to the wood, but they gathered together and issued alarm calls on seeing the mounted horned owls — apparently they perceived them as predators.
+They sometimes mobbed the stuffed jay, a behavior displayed when encountering a competitor or a sick bird.

 The jays then gathered around the dead body, forming large cacophonous aggregations.
 The calls they made, known as “zeeps”, “scolds” and “zeep-scolds”, encouraged new jays to attend to the dead.

-The scientists wrote that just the sight of a dead bird was enough to make the jays seek to share this information to warn other birds of possible dangers, even “without witnessing the struggle and manner of death.”
+The scientists noted that just the sight of a dead bird was enough to make the jays warn other birds of possible dangers, even “without witnessing the struggle and manner of death.”

 When a member of their herd dies, elephants often guard the bodies.
 They become agitated and appear to investigate the dead animal, even touching the bones — the skull and tusks — with their trunks and feet in a ceremonial way, as caught on this video:

 A few years ago, scientists from the UK and Kenya observed elephants engaged in such behaviors.
 They were unable to confirm that elephants visit the bones of their dead relatives in particular.
 But, as scientists wrote in the journal Biology Letters, “their interest in the ivory and skulls of their own species means that they would be highly likely to visit the bones of relatives who die within their home range.”